mittal-parth/Khoj/README.md

 <h1 align="center">Khoj - Web3 Treasure Hunt Platform</h1>
 </div>

 Khoj (meaning "search" or "discovery" in Hindi) is a gamified geo-location based treasure hunt platform that combines real-world exploration with Web3 technology.
-Built during ETHIndia Hackathon 2024, Khoj transforms traditional scavenger hunts into an immersive blockchain experience with a dream to bring millions of new users to the Web3 world.
+Built during the ETHIndia Hackathon 2024, Khoj transforms traditional scavenger hunts into an immersive blockchain experience with a dream to bring millions of new users to the Web3 world.

 ## 🌟 Overview